Alexander and the Terrible, Horrible, No Good, Very Bad Day: Cast

-Musical
+Other media

 In 1998, Viorst and the Kennedy Center joined together to turn the book into a musical production.
 Charles Strouse wrote the music, Viorst wrote the script and lyrics, and the musical score was composed by Shelly Markham.
-The productions have been performed around the United States.
-Other characters in the musical were Audrey, Becky, and many others.
+The productions have been performed around the country.

-Film adaptations
+Other characters in it are Audrey, Becky, and many others.

-A Disney live-action film loosely based on the book was released in 2014.
-Eleven years later, a standalone sequel about a Latino American family titled Alexander and the Terrible, Horrible, No Good, Very Bad Road Trip was released on Disney+.
+In 2004, a stage adaptation was run at the B Street Theatre.

 Characters

 Alexander and his two older brothers, Anthony and Nick, are based on Viorst's own three sons of the same names.
-However, for unknown reasons, the film changed Nick to Emily, replacing the older brother with an older sister, and adds Trevor as the younger brother as well.
+However, the film changed Nick to Emily, replacing the brother with a sister, and adds Trevor as well.